 The surgeons that produce the finest caviar traditionally hail from the Caspian Sea, which borders Russia, Iran, Kazakhstan, Azerbaijan, and Turkmenistan.
 However, the sturgeon population has declined by 70 percent in the last century, leading to a partial ban on fishing sturgeon directly from the Caspian Sea in 2008.

 Sturgeon also take up to 25 years to reach maturity and produce eggs, which only exacerbates the species’ vulnerability and rarity.
 Most companies have turned to breeding the prehistoric fish instead, meaning that the majority of caviar today comes from farms.

 Caviar types and flavour profiles

-The most notable caviar variants include Beluga, Osetra from Russia, and Sevruga from starred sturgeon.
+The most notable variants include Beluga caviar, Osetra caviar from Russia, and Sevruga caviar from starred sturgeon.
 Each type yields different egg sizes, colours, textures, and flavour profiles.

 The most prized variant is Beluga caviar, which boasts a dark grey colour; a smooth, buttery texture; and a rich, ocean flavour that’s tinged with a hint of nuttiness.
 The subset of Almas caviar, which comes from albino beluga sturgeon, bears a brilliant yellow hue and a deeper, richer taste.
-It is thought to be the most expensive variety in the world, with pricing starting from US$25,000 (Rs 18.4 lakh approx) per kilogram.
+It is thought to be the most expensive variety in the world, with pricing starting from $25,000 USD (S$34,617.68) per kilogram.